StevenLooman/Deci-mal/README.md

 When doing add, sub, mult, div-operators with two Decimals, the result will have the precision of the source Decimal with the highest precision.

-JsDecimal uses an integer for internal storage.
+Deci-mal uses an integer for internal storage.

-JsDecimal is released under the Simplified BSD License.
+Deci-mal is released under the Simplified BSD License.

 Example usage
 =============